RehamMos/python_string_operations/README.md

 Name: Reham Mostafa

 project description:
-This Project aims to find the nth Occurrence of a word in a string!
-Simple String Matching
+This Project aims to find the nth Occurrence of a word in a string! \n Simple String Matching \n
 Is it a palindrome?
 Repeated Substring